jenny-15/PHYS-S-12-Assignments/_posts/2019-07-25-09:Electronic Output Devices.md

 Before class (July 30)- I re-uploeaded the code again and it worked!
 I'm still not really sure why it stopped working last night.
 I hope it works in class today.

 Applications:
-I may use transmitters in my final project.
-If I decide to use a tilt switch to detect when my computer is being turned on and off, I can use transmitters to send this data to my wristband, which will then beep and vibrate.
+I may use radio module in my final project.
+If I decide to use a tilt switch to detect when my computer is being turned on and off, I can use a transmitter to send this data to my wristband, which will then beep and vibrate.
 The code should be somewhat similar because the tilt switch functions the same way as a button.
 I would only need to turn on a vibrating motor and buzzer instead of a LED.
 But, unlike this assignment, I would not really need for the wristband to communicate to the computer and it would really only need to be one-way from the computer to the wristband.

 Note:
 At first, I wanted to make a different circuit that only communicated one-way so that if a button was pressed on one arduino then a LED would light on the other (instead of doing this both ways).
 However, this did not work.
 I am pretty sure that it was probably a problem with the code, but I did not really know how the fix it since I do not have much experience with code.
 I tried looking at multiple websites that had code to light an LED when a button was pushed, but the code always completed slightly more advanced tasks.
 The code also varied on all of the different websites, so I did not know how to piece together the code.
 I tried modifying the original code with what I had found on other websites, but I got really confused, so I decided to make something a little bit different.

-The problem could have also been due to interference from other transmitters, but the LED never lit, unlike the circuit that I ended up making, which worked a few times before stopping.
+The problem could have also been due to interference from other radio modules, but the LED never lit, unlike the circuit that I ended up making, which worked a few times before stopping.